-- Help children feel safe and secure. - Build nurturing, loving, and caring relationships with children. - Support children in building positive relationships with others. - Participate in fun activities (e.g., read and play games and sports) as a family. - Recognize children's efforts and achievements, and provide support when needed. - Enhance children's confidence by encouraging them to try new things and to be open to change. - Encourage children to develop and recognize strengths, interests, and abilities, and think positively about themselves. - Provide children with opportunities for imaginative play. - Monitor the games, books and media in which children engage. - Encourage children to imagine many possibilities for future selves.
+- Help children feel safe and secure. - Build nurturing, loving, and caring relationships with children. - Support children in building posi- - Support Children with others. - Participate in fun activities (e.g., read and play games and sports) as a family. - Recognize children's efforts and - Recognize children a achievements, and provide support when needed. - Enhance children's confidence by - Enhance children to try new encouraging them to try new things and to be open to change. - Encourage children to develop and recognize strengths, interests, and abilities, and think positively about themselves. - Provide children with opportunities for imaginative play. - Monitor the games, books and media in which children engage. - Encourage children to imagine many possibilities for future selves.

-- Provide choices to encourage children to make decisions (e.g., clothing, snacks, toys, and activities). - Help children set and accomplish appropriate goals. - Provide opportunities for children to contribute in their home and community. - Model acceptable ways to resolve conflict and deal with frustration. - Expose children to the diverse range of workers who are part of their everyday lives, including the work of other family members and friends. - Encourage exploration of a variety of occupations through books, TV, media, games, and other activities. - Discuss work with children, including place of work and some job tasks and responsibilities. - Are role models.
+- Provide choices to encourage - children to make decisions (e.g., clothing, snacks, toys, and activities). - Help children set and accomplish appropriate goals. - Provide opportunities for children to contribute in their home and community. - Model acceptable ways to resolve conflict and deal with frustration. - Expose children to the diverse range of workers who are part of their everyday lives, including the work of other family members and friends. - Encourage exploration of a variety - Encourage on plan and plan books, TV, of occupations through books, TV, media, games, and other activities. - Discuss work with children, including place of work and some job tasks and responsibilities. - Are role models.